-It was 4:00 am and I was tucked in, when the ceiling hit the floor and the room started to spin.
+It was 4:00am, I turned in my sleep, when the ceiling hit the floor and the room began to spin.
 YOW!
-I shot up as if a puny, mortal howl could bring the cyclone of a spiralling bedroom back down to earth.
+As if my puny, mortal howl could bring the cyclone of a spiralling bedroom back down to earth.
 I flung myself on to the whirling mattress and held on for dear life.
 It stopped as fast as it started.
-My eyes opened and I saw stars.
 An expletive drooled from my lips.
+My bleary eyes opened and I saw stars.

 Hello, Vertigo.
 Back with a bullet for the third time in four weeks.
 I should have known that you never left.
 Between the first two bouts, I was still feeling dizzy when I leaned over to smooch my sleeping prince.
 I’m no princess, I should have figured it out.

 I lay drenching the sheets of my life-raft, iron-gripping my pillow, weighing my options.
 There weren’t many.
 One tilt of my noggin in the wrong direction and I’d be gyrating on the hellish Half-Cups at the “amusement” park of my youth, tortured forever by a notorious public barf as I spewed and staggered down a wooden ramp, grossing out the crowd.

 In my head.

 As the world turns.

 It’s not easy staying still, but the spinning wheel going round-and-round forced me down and I lay prone for weeks, whispering to myself and watching the clouds drift by.
 I was too woozy to work, but oh my people, how the tears did flow.
 I was flooded with frustration, itching to get back to the roller-coaster ride of my writing life.
 Two months later, as I type this post, it finally hits me what I learned from lying down: I needed a break.